DanilaFe/abcs/assignments/assignment2.md

 1. Test outcomes, bugs documented
 - All arithmetic tests passed as expected
+- All function call tests passed as expected
+- All higher order function tests passed as expected

 2. Estimated coverage achieved (number of units tested / est. number of units in the program).